com-480-data-visualization/com-480-project-vizkhalifa/README.md

 -   [Internal migration flows in low and middle income countries](https://www.nature.com/articles/sdata201666).
 Additionally, the related dataset can be found [here](https://www.worldpop.org/project/categories?id=11).

-#### Why is your approach original?
+#### Why is our approach original?
 We were unable to find visualizations showing the migration flows directly on a world map and at the granularity of single countries.
 The migration movement is just as important as the final raw numbers of migrants in a given country.
 We want to provide a more global picture of migration movement as well as to allow to easily compare the magnitude of migration flow between any countries in one place.

 ### References

 [1] Sorichetta, A., Bird, T., Ruktanonchai, N. et al. Mapping internal connectivity through human migration in malaria endemic countries.
-Sci Data 3, 160066 (2016). (https://doi.org/10.1038/sdata.2016.66)
+Sci Data 3, 160066 (2016). (https://doi.org/10.1038/sdata.2016.66) <br/>
 [2] Migration Data Portal, Immigration & emigration statistics (https://migrationdataportal.org/themes/international-migration-flows)

 ## Milestone 2 (Friday 1st May, 5pm)